gerbless/react-tutorial/README.md

 }
 ```

-Then, we can replace former content of App component in this way
+The, we can refactor the former code inside ExampleApp Component with this unique component

 ```javascript
 class ExampleApp extends React.Component {